cftgithub/liri-node-app/README.md

 **MVP**

-LIRI will search for parameters given in the command line and return data using the following:
+LIRI will search for parameters given in the command line and return data using the following APIs:

 * Spotify for songs
 * Bands in Town for concerts
 * OMDB for movies

 **Parameters**
-* node liri.js concert-this <artist/band name> will return:
+* node liri.js concert-this <artist/band name> returns:
     - Name of the venue
     - Venu location
     - Date of the event (formated using moment as MM/DD/YYYY)

-* node liris.js spotify-this-song '<song name>' will return:
+* node liris.js spotify-this-song '<song name>' returns:
     - Artist(s)
     - Song's name
     - Preview link of the song from Spotify
     - Album of the song
-    - If no song is provided, program will default to "The Sign" by Ace of Base
+    - If song name is not specified, program will default to "The Sign" by Ace of Base

-* node liri.js movie-this '<movie name>' will return:
+* node liri.js movie-this '<movie name>' returns:
     - Title of the movie
     - Year the movie came out
     - IMDB Rating